isomerpages/govtech-corp/_products-and-services/For Government Agencies/Government Transactions.md

 third_nav_title: For Government Agencies
 ---
 <h3><strong>Enabling government agencies to facilitate seamless government transactions with ease</strong></h3>
-<p>As we build <u>Tech for Public Good</u> (Link to About Us - Our Digital
+<p>As we build Tech for Public Good and develop digital products and services
-Gov Efforts - Tech for Public Good) and develop digital products and services to improve the lives of Singaporeans, it is important to ensure transactions with the Whole-of-Government (WOG) are kept seamless and secure.
+to improve the lives of Singaporeans, it is important to ensure transactions with the Whole-of-Government (WOG) are kept seamless and secure.
 It is also important for our government agencies to be able to facilitate these